sabify/tonel/README.md

 - Tonel is fast!
 - Tonel has almost zero allocations.
 - You can adjust the number of TCP and UDP connections in the Tonel client for each client connection.
-- You can adjust the number of UDP connections in the Tonel server for each Tonel client connection.
+- You can adjust the number of UDP connections in the Tonel server for each client connection.
+- You can adjust the number of TUN interface queues.
 - You can encrypt TCP connections.
 - You can configure the handshake packet for TCP connections in Tonel.